-The President's Scholarship meets all of the student's demonstrated financial need when combined with scholarships or grants from any other sources and varies per year according to need.
-Precise scholarship amounts will be listed in the student's Financial Aid Award letter.
+President’s Scholarships are awarded to entering students in recognition of exceptional talent, commitment, and/or potential in the areas of theater and dance.
+The scholarship meets all of the student’s demonstrated financial need when combined with scholarships or grants from any other sources up to $60,000 per year, depending on available funds.
+Precise scholarship amounts will be listed in the student’s Financial Aid Award letter.
 Financial need is determined annually by the Office of Financial Aid Services using data from both the FAFSA and the CSS Profile.

 President’s Scholarship in Theater and Dance Application Process